kcskw/PayaServices/Authorization Gateway/Process.md

 We recommend you leverage the published [XSDs](https://github.com/TKESuperDave/PayaServices/tree/XML/Authorization%20Gateway/XDS) and [XML](https://github.com/TKESuperDave/PayaServices/tree/XML/Authorization%20Gateway/XML) templates and use either the first or second options when creating the data packets to be sent.
 All these methods use the .NET platform however other languages have successfully been used.

 We have provided example request XML Data Packets to assist your integration team with getting started.
-A link to these examples can be found at the end of the “How to determine which XML Template to Use” section.
+A link to these examples can be found at the end of the “How to determine which XML Template to Use” section above.

 Once you have determined how you will create your XML data packets in your system; we recommend reviewing each element and attribute and when they are best used.
-The “**Data Packet – XML Specification**” provides links to XML templates, and text description of the regular expressions, data types, or enumerations that control the allowed data formats for each element.
+The Data Packet – XML Specification(#DataPacketXMLSpecification) provides links to XML templates, and text description of the regular expressions, data types, or enumerations that control the allowed data formats for each element.

 ## **Data Identification**
 The specification for the Authorization Gateway XML Data Packet allows you to optionally identify your data in two distinct ways.
 The **REQUEST_ID** attribute contained within the AUTH_GATEWAY element and the **TRANSACTION_ID** element.
 These are built in so your host system can match a response from the Authorization Gateway with the original request.